seqan/seqan/manual/source/Tutorial/Sequences.rst

    acgtgcat

 **Move conversion.**
-If the source sequence is not needed any more after the conversion, it is always advisable to use :dox:`AssignableConcept#move move` instead of :dox:`AssignableConcept#assign assign`.
+If the source sequence is not needed any more after the conversion, it is always advisable to use :dox:`AssignableConcept#move` instead of :dox:`AssignableConcept#assign`.
-The function :dox:`AssignableConcept#move move` does not make a copy but can reuse the source sequence storage.
+The function :dox:`AssignableConcept#move` does not make a copy but can reuse the source sequence storage.
-In some cases, :dox:`AssignableConcept#move move` can also perform an in-place conversion.
+In some cases, :dox:`AssignableConcept#move` can also perform an in-place conversion.

 .. code-block:: cpp